12 of America’s Prettiest Winter Towns

 Winter activities like skiing, snowshoeing, ice-skating, and even dog sledding are popular in Bozeman.
 Rent a guest ranch, cabin, or stay at Chico Hot Springs and soak in the natural mineral pools.
 The turn-of-the-century buildings in downtown feature coffeehouses, galleries, sports bars, and eclectic boutiques.
 If you’re looking for an alternative to the sought-after ski mountain at Big Sky in Bozeman, look no further than the quaint town of Red Lodge.
 The lift lines and crowds are smaller at Red Lodge Nordic, and the town is historic and full of character.

 This quaint and historic town offers a range of outdoor adventures, breathtaking views, and rich artistic and cultural experiences along with river gorges and high limestone bluffs that create a sensational scene among the powdery snow.
 Stay at Cedar Valley Resort, a gorgeous 11-cabin resort tucked within 30 acres of secluded valley on the Root River Trail.
 While in town, grab and brew and listen to some live tunes at High Court Pub, and enjoy fine dining in a casual setting at Old Village Hall Restaurant & Pub.
-Here are some small American towns that become even cozier when it snows.

 Old Wethersfield, Connecticut